 Driving down the road, I had plenty of time to think about history and the present.
 Should I even be proud that my great grandfather helped take the lands from the natives?
 I asked myself.
 Should I be shocked that white men took native scalps as well in retaliation?
 How, I asked, is it possible to enjoy doing that?

 Maybe they did not enjoy it, I told myself.
 Maybe they found it to be necessary.
-How much different was it than cutting off the chicken’s head for Sunday dinner or taking an axe to the cow or pig.
+How much different was it than cutting off the chicken’s head for Sunday dinner or taking an ax to the cow or pig.
 Somebody has to do it.
 Yes, I knew there was a difference.
 We are talking about what people do to people—but when land gets scarce and populations grow, the natural laws take over and the population disperses.

 “If someone else occupies the land, we can share it.
 There was plenty of land for the white man’s expansions, I thought.”
-Problem was, the natives were there and they did not want to change their ways.
-They had no great architecture, only a few written works, no literary or artistic record like the European invaders had.
+The problem was, that the natives were there and they did not want to change their ways.
+They had no great architecture, only a few written works, and no literary or artistic record like the European invaders had.
 Watching the miles roll and the open country reveal itself, there seemed to be plenty of land for everyone even now.
 I could see how those pioneers who wanted the freedom to own their own land and harvest the fruits of their own sweat would feel about another group that tried to prevent them from doing just that.
 Tecumseh himself, and then the natives to the West, would all soon learn that the white men would come like swarms of locusts and eat up all the lands that sustained them.
 Both sides felt themselves to be morally right, as is the case in most disputes.

 It was a crossroad in history.
 My grandfather lived it and I witnessed its effects, Even those who won did not win, as rural life would practically be wiped out within a few centuries and the land would be privately held by the richer and more productive among them.